 Buying or refinancing a home can be overwhelming.
 That's why we spent 64 hours researching mortgage lenders in Tulsa to help you start the process.
-Our investigation found that the top mortgage lenders in Tulsa are J.G.
-Wentworth, AmeriSave and HomeDirect.
 See how these national lenders compare with local lenders before you refinance your home or start shopping for a new home in Green Country.

 Everyone deserves to make thoughtful, informed purchase decisions.
 The local guides provided on this website are free for consumers.
 Newson6 may receive compensation from our partners.
 Learn more.

 We thoroughly researched loan types, fees, brand reputation and consumer reviews.